Stack Architecture

 When using connectivity or dual-chip configurations, several Host and Controller combinations are possible, some of which are depicted below:

 When using a Zephyr Host (left side of image), two instances of Zephyr OS must be built with different configurations, yielding two separate images that must be programmed into each of the chips respectively.
-The Host build image contains the application, the BLE Host and the selected HCI driver (UART or SPI), while the Controller build runs either the hci_uart, or the hci_spi app to provide an interface to the BLE Controller.
+The Host build image contains the application, the BLE Host and the selected HCI driver (UART or SPI), while the Controller build runs either the HCI UART, or the HCI SPI app to provide an interface to the BLE Controller.

 This configuration is not limited to using a Zephyr OS Host, as the right side of the image shows.
 One can indeed take one of the many existing GNU/Linux distributions, most of which include Linux’s own BLE Host (BlueZ), to connect it via UART or USB to one or more instances of the Zephyr OS Controller build.
 BlueZ as a Host supports multiple Controllers simultaneously for applications that require more than one BLE radio operating at the same time but sharing the same Host stack.